 - The Good Lord Bird, by James McBride (Riverhead): Self has read two previous books by this author, and liked them both.
 The SF Chronicle says: “It might seem like an absurd set-up — a satirical yarn about a cross-dressing freed slave boy fighting alongside John Brown — but McBride pulls it off in this hoot of a novel . . . “

 - Tenth of December: Stories, by George Saunders (Random House): Ever read CivilWarLand in Bad Decline?
 Self thought that book was a game-changer.
-In one stroke, changed the landscape of the American short story, which until then had been all Raymond Carver.
-So she will read anything by George Saunders.
+In one stroke, changed the landscape of the contemporary American short story, which until then had been Raymond Carver/Lydia Davis.
+She will read anything by George Saunders.
 Anything.

 Of the Nonfiction, self skips over the story of The Black Russian, as she doesn’t find nonfiction about Russia as compelling as fiction about Russia, who knows why.
 And though Jesmyn Ward’s book (self heard) is a powerhouse, she wants to delve into something other than “poverty and violence.”
 And the third book she skips, by Eric Schlosser, is about nuclear accidents.
 And since there’s not much self can think of to stop nuclear accidents (other than banning nuclear power), she thinks reading Schlosser’s book might just be an exercise in frustration.